 Repository: This is the name of the archives.

-The document shown on the left is found in the:
+The document shown above is found in the:

 Collection: George Ade Papers, 1878-2007